 (At this point it is worth adding that our definition of a wet site is a damp one where you can walk on it comfortably without sinking for much of the year but it does become waterlogged periodically during wet weather and may flood occasionally.
 If your site is very wet indeed the list of suitable plants is most likely going to be restricted to little more than Willows, Alders and Poplars.
 A good guide would be to asess which trees and shrubs are already growing similar conditions nearby and use this as the best indication)

-Improving drainage will of course be beneficial forking drainage holes into the base and sides of prepared holes and raising beds or planting areas to allow a better drainage area below the roots.
-While there are many garden hedging plants and trees that are not suited to these harsher conditions such as Beech and Yew, the good news is there is a great selection of trees, shrubs and hedging plants that will revel in these wet boggy conditions!
+Improving drainage will of course be beneficial when planting hedges for wet sites, forking drainage holes into the base and sides of prepared holes and raising beds or planting areas to allow a better drainage area below the roots.
+While there are many garden hedging plants and trees that are not suited to these harsher conditions such as Beech and Yew, the good news is there is a great selection of trees, shrubs and hedging plants that will revel in these wetter conditions!